junxit/us-congress-bills-114/metadata.md

 - 2015-04-06 — Placed on the Union Calendar, Calendar No. 32.
 - 2015-04-06 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-51.
 - 2015-04-06 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-51.
+- 2015-04-16 — Considered under the provisions of rule H. Res.
+200. (consideration: CR H2286-2290)
+- 2015-04-16 — DEBATE - The House continued with debate on H.R.
+622.
+- 2015-04-16 — DEBATE - The House proceeded with 10 minutes of debate on the motion to recommit with instructions, pending a reservation of a point of order.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to strike section 2 of the bill and replace it with a new section prohibiting an increase in the deficit or a delay or weakening of efforts to adopt a permanent extension of the election to deduct State and local sales taxes so long as such an extension is accomplished in a fiscally responsible manner.
+The amendment also adds a section to extend the deduction of state and local general sales tax for one year.
+Subsequently, the point of order was withdrawn.
+- 2015-04-16 — DEBATE - The House proceeded with one hour of debate on H.R.
+622.
+- 2015-04-16 — House amendment offered
+- 2015-04-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-04-16 — Mr. Neal moved to recommit with instructions to the Committee on Ways and Means. (consideration: CR H2288-2290; text: CR H2288)
+- 2015-04-16 — On motion to recommit with instructions Failed by the Yeas and Nays: 179 - 243 (Roll no. 158). (consideration: CR H2289-2290)
+- 2015-04-16 — On passage Passed by the Yeas and Nays: 272 - 152 (Roll no. 159). (text: CR H2286)
+- 2015-04-16 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 272 - 152 (Roll no. 159).(text: CR H2286)
+- 2015-04-16 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2289)
+- 2015-04-16 — This resolution provides for consideration of H.R.
+622, H.R.
+1105, and H.R.
+1195.